 Tickle Cove: There is a scene in the movie when Gordon Pinsent emerges from the water in scuba gear after playing a trick on the doctor.
 This is filmed in front of the Tickle Cove sea arch.
 Whether you have watched the movie or not this geologically significant sight is worth a visit if one is driving along the scenic route 235.

 Red Cliff: Red Cliff is where the Cricket Match was filmed.
 It is possible to wander from the town of Red Cliff to this area, however, the trail is unmarked and not part of the Hike Discovery network, so visitors may do so at their own risk.

 Open Hall: This was where the house the Doctor was put up in is located.

 Maberly: The scene where the Doctor is caught in the rain during a jog and finds his love interest taking cover under a stage was filmed in Maberly.

 Starring: Julianne Moore, Kevin Spacey, Judy Dench, Cate Blanchette

-Traces one man’s extraordinary journey toward self -discovery when he returns to his ancestral home on the coast of Newfoundland.
+Synopsis: The Shipping News traces one man’s extraordinary journey toward self -discovery when he returns to his ancestral home on the coast of Newfoundland.
 After the death of his estranged wife, Quoyle’s fortunes begin to change when his long-lost aunt convinces him and his daughter to head north.
-Now, in a place where life is as rough as the weather and secrets are as vast as the ocean, Quoyle lands a job as a reporter for the local paper.
+Now in a place where life is as rough as the weather and secrets are as vast as the ocean, Quoyle lands a job as a reporter for the local paper.
 In the course of his new career, he uncovers some dark family secrets.

 Location: The Town of New Bonaventure